 Must Check : 3 Ways to Fix Error Code 0x8007000D in Windows

-After opening the earbud, you’ll notice two wires, and if both of them seem fine and have a normal connection, then the problem might be with the jack.
-If that’s the case, you’ll need to remove the barrel from the jack which you can do by eliminating protective plastic.
-However, if there’s no way to remove it in your earphone, then there’s no option but to snip it off using scissors.
+After opening the earbud, you’ll notice two wires.
+If both of them seem fine and have a normal connection.
+The problem then might be with the jack.
+If that’s the case, you’ll need to remove the barrel from the jack.
+You can do by eliminating protective plastic.
+However, if there’s no way to remove it, then there’s no option but to snip it off using scissors.

 After opening the earphone, you should remove the older soldering before doing it again.
-If you’ve no experience in terms of soldering, then the best idea would be to watch a video demonstration of the whole process as you don’t want to end up doing something harmful.
+If you’ve no experience in terms of soldering.
+The best idea would be to watch a video demonstration of the whole process so you don’t end up doing something harmful.
 Once you’re done with resoldering you should connect all the wires back to their respective terminals (a good idea would be to note them down before taking the components off) as connecting to wrong terminals could fail to solve the problem.

-Even after going through everything mentioned above still, you’re unable to solve the problem then another device you could use to find the potential problem is multimeter.
+Even after going through everything mentioned above, you’re unable to solve the problem then another device you could use to find the potential problem is multimeter.
 It’s a device typically in use to measure electric current, resistance, and voltage.
 You can get it in any hardware store.
-At last, if you don’t want to buy a new earphone and couldn’t repair the one you’ve as well you’ll need to see the repairman.
+At last, if you don’t want to buy a new earphone and couldn’t repair the one.
+You will need to see the repairman.

 There are specific ways you could use to extend the life of your earbud as well.
-Make it your habit to pull out the earphone from the base rather than pulling through the middle of the cord, and you could also wrap a layer of tape around the base to enhance the security level.
+Make it your habit to pull out the earphone from the base rather than pulling the cord.
+You could also wrap a layer of tape around the base to enhance the security level.

-Moreover, if you are not using your earphones, you should keep them wrapped in a protective case as most of the earbuds these days come with one.
+Moreover, if you are not using your earphones, you should keep them wrapped in a protective case.
+Most of the earbuds these days come with one.
 Additionally, you should clean your earphones regularly.
 Most of the earbuds these days come with removable ear tips to provide you perfect fit you can use it to clean your earphones as well.